 - Target a new audience with the same products (e.g., LED shoes can be marketed to music festival goers or runners).

-If you’re interested in learning more about starting a dropshipping business, be sure to check out The Ultimate Guide to Dropshipping.
+If you’re interested in learning more about dropshipping for home based business opportunities, be sure to check out The Ultimate Guide to Dropshipping.